Year 8 Options

 Who can help?

 It is important that you have as much information and advice as possible.
-There are a number of people you can speak to from myself to your Form Tutors, others in your Form and your Head of House.
-You can also speak to Mr Windsor who leads on Options in the school and Mr Towsey, our Careers Leader.
+There are a number of people you can speak to from myself to your Form Tutors, others in your Form and your teachers.
+You can also speak to Mr Towsey, who leads on the options process and is our Careers Advisor.
 He is based in the Careers Centre (next to S19).
 If you have any questions do not hesitate to ask!

 Look through all the information below.
 We will try to give you as much information and support as possible before you choose your options so that you make the best choices for you and your future.